Here are some health benefits of grapefruit and grapefruit juice, according to the health website Verywell Health .

 Improve immune function

-Helps lose weight
+Helps with weight loss

-Reduce insulin resistance
+Reduce insulin resistance.

 Pink and red grapefruit contain lycopene, an antioxidant that may reduce the risk of prostate cancer.

-Helps skin healthy
+Helps keep skin healthy

-Reduce the risk of prostate cancer
+Reduce the risk of prostate cancer.

-Furanocoumarin bergamottin, a compound in grapefruit juice, has been shown to inhibit the growth of prostate cancer cells.
+Furanocoumarin bergamottin, a compound found in grapefruit juice, has been shown to inhibit the growth of prostate cancer cells.

 Blood pressure control